collaborativebioinformatics/VariantSurvival/README.md

 The survival analysis is performed and illustrated using the following R packages: survival, survminer, lubridate, gtsummary, ggsurvfit, dplyr, tidyverse, ggplot2.

+The packages citation are in the "References.txt" file.
 ##  Flowchart

 <img src="https://github.com/collaborativebioinformatics/GeneTarget/blob/main/img/GeneTargetWorkflow.svg" width="700">